 Error: The TAP system extension was blocked from loading

-macOS 10.13+ require that system extensions are manually approved before they can be loaded.
+macOS 10.13 and 10.14 require that system extensions are manually approved before they can be loaded.
 Viscosity uses a system extension on these versions of macOS to allow TAP (bridged) VPN connections to be created.
 Viscosity does not use a system extension on macOS 10.15 and later: this article only applies to macOS 10.13 and 10.14.

 If you attempt to connect to a VPN connection in Viscosity that uses TAP, and the extension has not been approved, you may receive the following alert from macOS, as well as an alert from Viscosity.